-Your child's sinuses are not fully developed until age 20.
+Your child’s sinuses are not fully developed until late in the teen years.
 Although small, the maxillary (behind the cheek) and ethmoid (between the eyes) sinuses are present at birth.
-Unlike in adults, pediatric sinusitis is difficult to diagnose because symptoms can be subtle and the causes complex.
+Like sinusitis in adults, pediatric sinusitis can be difficult to diagnose because the symptoms may be caused by other problems, such as a viral illness or allergy.

 The following symptoms may indicate a sinus infection in your child: